Skyscanner/backpack-android/decisions/event-listeners-and-state.md

 Documentation with examples should be provided to remind users that a listener should be added.

-In the occasions where a listener is absolutely required we should take precautions to avoid the two problems above, one course of action is a different event users can register without affection the default behaviour.
+In the occasions where a listener is absolutely required we should take precautions to avoid the two problems above, one course of action is a different event that users can register without affecting the default behaviour.
 For example, BpkChip could provide a `setOnSelectedStateChangeListener` so users can react to changes without replacing the click listener.